fluree/docs.flur.ee/content/db_query.md

 ```
 ### "from" syntax

-FlureeDB allows you to select a collection from an entire stream, much like our examples thus far, or you can also specify a single entity.
+FlureeDB allows you to select a collection from an entire collection, much like our examples thus far, or you can also specify a single entity.

 An single entity can be selected using any valid identity, which includes the unique `_id` long integer if you know it, or any `unique` attribute's name and value.

 To select all chats as we previously have done, we used `"from": "chat"`.
 To select all people we used `"from": "person"`.
-The returned results is a collection (vector/array), and you simply need to utilize the stream.
+The returned results is a collection (vector/array), and you simply need to utilize the collection.

 To select a specific person, we could use either `"from": 4294967296001` or a unique attribute like `"from": ["person/handle", "jdoe"]`.
 Both results will be identical.
 The results are a map/object in this case, and not a collection.

 In both cases, the `select` syntax and its rules are identical.

-We give you the ability to break out of stream-only or entity-only queries using Fluree's Analytical Query format which we'll cover next.
+We give you the ability to break out of collection-only or entity-only queries using Fluree's Analytical Query format which we'll cover next.